ied206/Joveler.FileMagician/Joveler.FileMagician/NUGET_README.md

 static Magic Open();
 ```

 This overload loads the magic database automatically.
-It supports both compiled magic databases and magic database sources.
+It supports both a compiled magic database and a database source.

 ```csharp
 static Magic Open(string magicFile);